-13 Siblings Found Shackled Update: Girl Grabbed Deactivated Cell Phone, Jumped Out Window And Called 911
+13 Siblings Found Shackled Update: Girl Grabbed Deactivated Cell Phone, Jumped Out Window, And Called 911

 — World News Tonight (@ABCWorldNews) January 16, 2018

-The siblings were so malnourished that police believed they were all children but later found that seven of these siblings were between the ages of 18 to 29 and adults rather than youngsters as first thought.
-The children were starved and the house was filthy with a foul-smell hitting the police officers as soon as they entered the home.
+The siblings were so malnourished that police believed they were all children but later found that seven of these siblings were between the ages of 18 to 29.
+The children were starved and the house was filthy, with a foul-smell hitting the police officers as soon as they entered the home.

 Perris, Calif. neighbors describe shock of learning 13 kids held captive by David and Louise Turpin – https://t.co/SoUbutpAo8 #LatestComments pic.twitter.com/xrmUZBz7fD